MCausc78/stoat.py/docs/api.rst

 .. class:: ChannelCreateEvent

-    A union of private/server channel create events.
+    An union of private/server channel create events.

     The following classes are included in this union: